 What are all these spirit people doing thinking they can just walk in?

 B. All the open lights are on, and besides, it's next to a busy highway.

-The point is, the world of Spirit and your world of Human are side by side.
+The point is, the world of Spirit and the world of Human are side by side.
 You live right next to the bustling highway of Spirit and vice versa.
-If you don’t want visitors, put a closed sign on your door!
-Let the world know that you aren’t open for business.
+If you don't want visitors, let the Spirit world know that you aren't open for business.

 You have the power to get a Spirit to leave you alone.

-For the most part, you don’t need a medium, or any special ceremony to remove a spirit from your house.
-You only need need two things.
+For the most part, you don't need another medium, or any special ceremony to remove a spirit from your house.
+You only need two things.

 1. To want the Spirits to leave.

 2. The authority to tell them to go.

 The reason I say this is that a lot of people who ask about Spirits in their home don't usually want them gone.

 For some reason or another, they like the idea of having a Spirit around.
 Perhaps it is exciting.
 Perhaps it could be their boyfriend or grandmother, and they really weren't ready for that person to leave Earth, anyway.
 Perhaps they actually like this Spirit, and enjoy the visits - if it is someone they know, that's reasonable to assume.
 Lots of people find comfort in visits from their loved ones.